 - 8. Mt.
 Fuji is still an active volcano

 - 9. The first woman to climb Mt.
 Fuji disguised herself as a man

 - 10. Who was the first non-Japanese to climb Mt.
 Fuji?

 - Related Articles about Mount Fuji Facts

-1. The original meaning of Mount Fuji: Peerless Mountain, Immortal Mountain, or Inexhaustible Mountain
+1. Mount Fuji's Meaning: Peerless Mountain, Immortal Mountain, or Inexhaustible Mountain

 Another theory suggests that the elixir for immortality mentioned in The Tale of the Bamboo Cutter was concocted at the peak of Mt.
 Fuji, so the mountain's name was originally Immortal Mountain (不死山).